 Yes, we’ll keep this section “safe for work.”

-If you want to learn more about duck reproductive organs and their odd mating behaviors, read this article.
+If you want to learn more about duck reproductive organs and their odd mating behaviors, read Understanding duck mating and courtship.

 Like a duck out of water?
-Sure, ducks might not be great at locomoting on land, but they’re remarkably good flyers, especially when migrating.
+Sure, ducks might not be great at walking on land, but they’re remarkably good flyers, especially when migrating.

 Their average flight speed is 50 mph (for reference, Usain Bolt can barely top 23 mph), and some ducks can achieve much greater speeds.
 A red-breasted merganser was recorded flying at 100 mph, which is about 40 mph faster than a cheetah, the world’s fastest land animal.